Principal Software Practice Lead

 Should you ever need to debug problems with watermarks, you can start here.

-While the MATCH_RECOGNIZE query shown above works just fine, if you try the same query against the pageviews_kafka table, it will fail.
+While the MATCH_RECOGNIZE query shown above works just fine, if you try the same query against the pageviews_kafka table as set up up below, it will fail to produce any results.
 See if you can figure out why, and find at least one way to fix it.

 'sink.partitioner' = 'fixed'

-With the fixed partitioner, each of the parallel instances of Flink's Kafka sink writes to a single Kafka partition.
-By default, topics created on Confluent Cloud have six partitions, so the effect of this is that this topic has some empty/idle partitions, since the Flink job writing to this topic had a parallelism that was less than six.
+With the fixed partitioner, each of the parallel instances of Flink's Kafka sink writes to a single Kafka partition, and this query is running with a parallelism of one.
+However, pageviews_kafka topic has 3 partitions, so the overall effect is that the topic has some empty/idle partitions, and this is holding back the watermarks.

 set 'table.exec.source.idle-timeout' = '2000';